 Fortescue Metals Group Limited (ASX: FMG) is another good example here.
-The company targets 50–80% of its full-year net profit after tax, regardless of whether it is more or less than the previous dividend.
+The company targets paying out 50% to 80% of its full-year net profit after tax as dividends, regardless of whether it is more or less than the previous dividend.
 This is noteworthy because Fortescue generates revenue by selling iron and iron ore, the prices of which can be very volatile.

 What about a dividend trap?

-A good 2020 example would be National Australia Bank Ltd (ASX: NAB).
-In 2019, NAB paid out $1.66 in dividend to its shareholders.
+An example of this can be seen with National Australia Bank Ltd (ASX: NAB) shares.
+In 2019, NAB paid out $1.66 in dividends to its shareholders.
 But as the coronavirus pandemic escalated in 2020, it became very obvious that NAB would be unable to maintain these dividend payments in 2020.
 But if an investor wanted to take a chance on the trailing yield NAB was ‘offering’ that was consistently north of 10%, they would have been very disappointed.
-NAB later declared an (annualised) dividend of 60 cents per share – meaning the real yield investors could expect in 2020 was nothing close to 10%.
+NAB later declared an (annualised) dividend of 60 cents per share – meaning the real yield investors received in 2020 was nothing close to 10%.
 Anyone who bought in expecting the 2019 dividend payments to continue would have fallen for a classic dividend trap.

 Do dividends tell you anything about valuation?

-Often investors look at a price-to-earnings (P/E) ratio to see if a stock is trading cheaply or richly.
-P/E is just price divided by earnings, much like a dividend yield is simply dividend payment divided by stock price.
+Often investors look at a price-to-earnings (P/E) ratio to evaluate whether a share is trading cheaply or richly.
+P/E is just price divided by earnings, much like a dividend yield is simply dividend payment divided by share price.
 They are both relative measures.
 P/E tells you how much investors are willing to pay for each dollar a company earns, and dividend yield, roughly, tells you the level of income generation investors expect from a company over time.

 Truth be told, on their own, P/E and dividend yield don’t tell you all that much about valuation.
 However, when you compare them to a company’s own history or to a broader group (like an index or direct industry peers), you can start to see valuation patterns.

-There are usually reasons why companies trade with low valuations; in this case, the coronavirus combined with difficult macro-conditions in the banking sector as a whole.
+There are usually reasons why companies trade with low valuations.
+In this case, the coronavirus combined with difficult macro-conditions in the banking sector as a whole contributed.

 But sometimes, the market’s pessimism is misplaced and a high yield can represent a good chance to lock in a long-term investment.
 You can see this in action back with the Commonwealth Bank example in 1991.